About the League of Women Voters of Hawai`i County

 - Read our most recent newsletter here.

-- See our financial report for 2018 here.
+- See our current financial report here.

 - Watch about voter registration drives here, explained by LWVHC President Rosemarie Muller.